Romans 14:1

 entangled again with the yoke of bondage."
 We are saved by grace,

 not by our works.
-We are accepted by God because of grace, and not by our
+We are accepted by God because of the grace of Christ, and not by our works.

-works.
-Those who emphasize religious rules and regulations over and above
+Those who emphasize religious rules and regulations over and above things that

-things that are clearly defined in the New Testament, tend to become legalistic
+are clearly defined in the New Testament, tend to become legalistic and to give

-and to give the impression that we are received by God based on our works.
-When
+the impression that we are received by God based on our works.
+When in fact, we

-in fact, we are only received because of the grace of God and the forgiveness
+are only received because of the grace of God and the forgiveness of sins that

 If God has received someone based upon